elan-ev/studip-opencast-plugin/tools/ansible-testsystem/README.md

 ## Caveats

-- Certbot will installed but you need to run it once by hand, afterwards a cronjob takes care of thath (this might change in a future iteration)
+- Certbot will be installed but you need to run it once by hand, afterwards a cronjob takes care of thath (this might change in a future iteration)